 Types of Dye

-Even some of the most skilled Oriental Rug makers in the world aren't perfect with regard to symmetry; however, the closer they are to perfect, the more valuable the rug
+Even some of the most skilled Oriental Rug makers in the world aren’t perfect about symmetry.
+However, the closer they are to perfect, the more valuable the rug. oriental rug cleaning

 Is the rug symmetrical?
 Or is one side markedly longer than the other?
-While slight deviations in symmetry are to be expected, large variations in size indicates the work of a novice weaver.
+While slight deviations in symmetry are to be expected, large variations in size indicate the work of a novice weaver.

 Compare the back of the rug to the front.
-Does it look the same or are the colors or the patterns difficult to discern from the back?
-A good weaver’s “picture” will remain the same, and in the work of a truly gifted weaver, there will be so little difference, you could even flip the rug over and hardly anybody would notice.
+Does it look the same, or are the colors or the patterns difficult to discern from the back?
+A good weaver’s “picture” will remain the same.
+In the work of a genuinely gifted weaver, there will be a little different.
+And, you could even flip the rug over, and hardly anybody would notice.

-We're here to help any way we can.
-With 5 generations of experience, we are THE Rug Experts!
+We’re here to help in any way we can.
+With five generations of experience, we are THE Rug Experts!